minio/docs/source/administration/console/security-and-access.rst

 Use the the screens in this section to view, add, or edit an LDAP configuration for the deployment.
 MinIO only supports one active LDAP configuration.

-MinIO queries the active Active Directory / LDAP server to verify the credentials specified by the application and optionally return a list of groups in which the user has membership.
+MinIO queries the Active Directory / LDAP server to verify the client-specified credentials.
+MinIO also performs a group lookup on the AD/LDAP server if configured to do so.